 For humeral head defects of greater than 40% in younger patients, allograft reconstruction represents a viable treatment alternative, in order to avoid or delay prosthetic replacement.
 A CT scan is required to precisely quantify the size and dimensions of the defect, so that a size-matched, fresh-frozen humeral head allograft can be obtained.
 Once the glenohumeral joint is reduced, the remaining articular surface must be examined to assure the absence of extensive degenerative joint disease.
 The humeral head impression defect is also examined.
 An oscillating saw is used to create a wedge and to expose cancellous bone.
 A matching wedge is harvested from the allograft, approximately 2mm wider.
 The allograft is impacted into the defect and secured with cancellous screws placed in a retrograde fashion, or countersunk beneath the articular surface.

 Prosthetic replacement is indicated for older patients with humeral head defects of more than 40% of the articular surface.
 The duration of dislocation is also an important factor in the decision to proceed with arthroplasty.
 In duration of dislocation beyond 6 months, either the humeral head articular cartilage has often undergone sufficient degeneration, or the subchondral and metaphyseal bone has softened enough to necessitate replacement.
 For anterior dislocations, it is often helpful to perform the anatomic neck osteotomy during the exposure to facilitate soft-tissue releases.
-To enhance stability of the construct, increased retroversion by 10 – 15 degrees is often incorporated, but this should be considered carefully (
+To enhance stability of the construct, increased retroversion by 10 – 15 degrees is often incorporated, but this should be considered carefully (Figure 9, Figure 10, Figure 11, Figure 12, Figure 13).
+The glenoid should be carefully examined during prosthetic replacement for chronic anterior dislocation, to determine if anterior bone loss will necessitate bone graft reconstruction or if articular cartilage loss necessitates resurfacing with total shoulder arthroplasty.
+Following prosthetic replacement, the extremity is immobilized in a sling.
+Passive motion is initiated immediately, including external rotation based on intraoperative assessment of the subscapularis repair.
+The sling is discontinued after 6 weeks, and active motion is then introduced followed by strengthening program.

 The sequence of steps for the open reduction of chronic posterior dislocations will depend on the nature of associated procedures to be performed.
 A subscapularis tenotomy 1cm from its insertion is performed if allograft reconstruction or prosthetic replacement is necessary.
 The subscapularis is elevated off of the proximal humerus if a subscapularis transfer will be performed.
 If a lesser tuberosity transfer will be performed, the lesser tuberosity is osteotomized beginning at the bicipital groove toward the base of the impression defect.
 Once the glenohumeral joint is exposed, fibrous tissue is excised.
 A gentle reduction maneuver is then performed to disengage the impression defect from the glenoid rim.
 A flat retractor can be used to gently lever the humeral head into a reduced position, taking care not to further injure the soft bone of the humeral head.
 The glenoid and humeral head articular surfaces, as well as the impression defect, are carefully examined.
 Glenohumeral joint stability is then assessed.
 If sufficiently stable, which may be the situation with small humeral head defects of 10-15%, the procedure is concluded, and the patient follows a postoperative rehabilitation program.
 Otherwise, additional procedures to address the relevant pathology are pursued.
 Depending on the surgical plan, a posterior approach may be necessary if significant glenoid fracture or bone loss requires attention.